-An apprentice is a highly committed individual who works full time under the direction of a skilled craftsperson while attending classes in the evening.
-ABC Apprentices are registered with Maryland Apprenticeship & Training Council (MATC), National Center for Construction, Education & Research (NCCER), approved for Veterans Administration benefits, and receive safety certifications including CPR, First Aid, OSHA and trade specific training.
+An apprentice is a highly committed individual who works full time under the direction of a journey-worker or master while attending classes in the evening.
+ABC Apprentices are registered with Maryland Apprenticeship & Training Council (MATC), National Center for Construction, Education & Research (NCCER), and their local community college.

 Most apprenticeships last for 4 years or the equivalent of 8,000 supervised On-the-Job-Training Hours (OJTs) & a minimum of 576 classroom hours taught by certified & experienced instructors.
 In the Maryland apprenticeship process, both on the job training and classroom training are required.
 Registered apprentices work full-time while attending ABC Chesapeake Shores' state-certified classes.